 Opening Time: 8:00 AM – 5:00 PM

 Is your green card expired or expiring in the next six months?
 If you have an expired or expiring green card, you don’t have to panic.
-Unless you committed a crime that will make you deportable or you’re travelling outside the country, your lawful permanent residence status remains valid.
-You just need to follow the steps to renew your green card to ensure that you have the latest version issued by the U.S. government.
+Unless you committed a crime that will make you deportable, or you’re travelling outside the country, your lawful permanent residence status remains valid.
+You just need to follow the steps on how to renew your green card to ensure that you have the latest version issued by the U.S. government.

 Table of Contents